ipobletev/object-detect-yolo/README.md

 SENSOR_PATH = 'path'\
 ATTEMPT_CAMERA = 3(Default)\
 \
+2-For change threshold or supression for NMS change the macro:\
+YOLO_THRESHOLD = 0.6(Default)\
+YOLO_SUPRESSION = 0.4(Default)\
+\
-2-For add or delete classes.\
+3-For add or delete classes.\
 Edit dnn_folder/classes.txt (user class to detect).
 Add the classes names to detect.
 (By default just car and person are in the file).
 It is compare with coco.names.\
 If you need to change the path.
 Use the following macros and make a .env file in main folder:\
 CLASSES_PATH='dnn_model/coco.names'\
 USER_CLASSES_PATH='dnn_model/classes.txt'\
 \
-3-For use other weight and cfg files.\
+4-For use other weight and cfg files.\
 Use dnn_folder to keep cfg and weight files (Default: yolov3).
 It is downloaded automaticaly by default.\
 If you need to change the path.
 Use the following macros and make a .env file in main folder:\
 YOLO_WEIGHT_PATH='dnn_model/yolov3.weights'\
 YOLO_WEIGHT_CFG_PATH='dnn_model/yolov3.cfg'\
 \
-4-Use other useful enviroment macros
+5-Use other useful enviroment macros

 ## About Enviroment macros
 Make a .env file and use some macros, which has the following default value: